sdetweil/MMM-Config/README.md

 To minimize the customization effort, MMM-Config provides two different but complimentary approaches to customizing the generated for content

-1. a file in the module folder called MMM-Config.overrides.json, can provide the desired layout for the fields    we discussed above
+1. a file in the module folder called MMM-Config.overrides.json, can provide the desired layout for the fields    we discussed above, this is deprecated and no longer works.

 2. MMM-Config provides a command to generate the entire module schema that can be customized